 - Porthole Digger

-It is a pair of long-handled gardening tool with metallic blades at the end.
+It is a pair of the long-handled gardening tool with metallic blades at the end.
 They are used to dig not very wide holes by jabbing the edges into the ground and closing them together to lift the loosened soil.

 Just as the name suggests, it is an agricultural tool that resembles the regular eating fork only that this one has a long handle with branching known as prongs.
 It is used to lift loose materials such as leaves and dried grass or straws.